Represents the body of a <table> element. | HTML 4, 4.01, 5 |

 HTML Syntax

-This element is exposed for all tables, even if the table did not explicitly define a TBODY element.
+> is exposed for all tables, even if the table did not explicitly define a tbody element.

 A <tbody